Save Money and Time: A Simple Guide to Washing Your Car

 Now is also a great time to bring those items back into the house that have ended up in your car.
 Set aside those important items that need to be returned.

-Now you are ready to Clean the Soft Surfaces
+Clean the Soft Surfaces

-Moving on to all the Hard Surfaces
+Clean the Hard Surfaces

-After everything has been vacuumed, pull out your handy bucket.
-Fill it with a drop or two of dish soap and warm water.
-Using a microfiber cloth, wipe the dashboard, steering wheel, console, door panels, door handles, and other non-glass surfaces.Â
+After everything has been vacuumed, pull out your handy bucket and fill it with a drop or two of dish soap and warm water.
+Using a microfiber cloth, wipe the dashboard, steering wheel, console, door panels, door handles, and other non-glass surfaces.

 Polish leather and all vinyl surface